 But some state attorneys general — who are among those who have sued the company — oppose the deal.
 They’ve stressed they will continue to seek additional damages from the company and members of the Sackler family, who control Purdue and who have reaped billions from the sale of opioid painkillers.
 Some of the lawsuits have named individual Sacklers as defendants.

 The lawsuits from state attorneys general are in various state courts, while the majority of the more than 2,000 cases from local governments, tribes, and others have been consolidated together in a federal case in Ohio in a so-called multidistrict litigation, or MDL.
 The bankruptcy deal is supported by roughly half the states suing the company and the lead plaintiffs attorneys in the MDL, who said in a statement Monday that “the bankruptcy filing will not prevent us from finalizing an agreement with Purdue to bring opioid recovery resources into the communities we represent.”

 The bankruptcy deal should remove Purdue from test trials scheduled for next month meant to gauge the plaintiffs’ allegations.
 Aside from Purdue, defendants in the MDL include other opioid manufacturers, drug distributors, and pharmacies.
 Purdue, the Sacklers, and the other defendants have generally denied the allegations.

-On Monday, legal experts contacted by STAT outlined how a Purdue bankruptcy might play out.
-They cautioned that they didn’t know details of the Purdue lawsuits and that these proceedings can vary, particularly in complicated cases.
+Legal experts previously outlined to STAT how a Purdue bankruptcy might play out.
+They cautioned that these proceedings can vary, particularly in complicated cases.